sinatra/sinatra/README.pirate.md

 ### With Bundler

-If you want to run your application with the latest Sinatra, using [Bundler](http://gembundler.com/) is the recommended way.
+If ye be wantin to run yer arrpplication with the latest Sinatra, using [Bundler](http://gembundler.com/) is the recommended way.

 First, install bundler, if you haven't: